Anson G. McCook

 Anson George McCook (October 10, 1835 – December 30, 1917) was an American military and political figure who served as Union Army colonel during the Civil War.
 In recognition of his service, in 1866, he was nominated and confirmed for appointment to the grade of brevet brigadier general of volunteers.
-In civilian life, he was an attorney and three-term postbellum U.S. Congressman from New York.
+In civilian life, he was an attorney and three-term reconstruction era U.S. Congressman from New York.
 He was a member of the “Fighting McCooks,” one of America's most prolific military families during the Civil War.

 Early life and career

-McCook was born in Steubenville, Ohio on October 10, 1835, to Dr. John McCook and his wife Catherine.
+McCook was born in Steubenville, Ohio on October 10, 1835, to Dr. John McCook and his wife Catherine Julia Sheldon.
 He was one of five brothers, all of whom would serve as officers in the Civil War.
+He married Hettie Beatty and had a daughter, Katherine McCook.
 After receiving his education in the local public schools, McCook traveled via overland train in 1854 to California and spent several years on the Pacific Coast, mostly engaged in mining in California and what became Nevada.
 Upon his return to Ohio in 1859, he studied law in the family business, Stanton & McCook, and was admitted to the bar.
 However, he did not get to establish his own legal career as the Civil War erupted and McCook offered his services to the army, following President Abraham Lincoln's call for volunteers to put down the rebellion.

 Civil War

 McCook enlisted in the 2nd Ohio Infantry, a three-months regiment, and was commissioned as a captain.
 He saw combat at the First Battle of Bull Run in Northern Virginia.
 When the regiment was reorganized as a three-years regiment, McCook re-enlisted and was named as major.
 He was subsequently promoted to lieutenant colonel and then colonel of the 2nd Ohio, serving in the Army of the Cumberland.
 Among his battles were Perryville, Stones River, Lookout Mountain and Missionary Ridge.
-During the Atlanta Campaign, McCook commanded a brigade of infantry and was distinguished by his actions at the Battle of Peachtree Creek, where his coolness under fire and his tactical leadership won acclaim in the official reports.
+During the Atlanta campaign, McCook commanded a brigade of infantry and was distinguished by his actions at the Battle of Peachtree Creek, where his coolness under fire and his tactical leadership won acclaim in the official reports.
 He was mustered out in late 1864, along with his regiment.

 Governor John Brough named McCook as the colonel of the newly raised 194th Ohio Infantry, a one-year regiment which served in the Shenandoah Valley under Philip Sheridan.
 Again McCook commanded a brigade with efficiency.
 He was discharged October 11, 1865.

 On January 13, 1866, President Andrew Johnson nominated McCook for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.